cgrates/cgrates/docs/tutorial.rst

    rater = internal # Address where to access rater.
-Can be internal, direct rater address or the address of a balancer rpc_encoding = gob # Use json or gob for RPC encoding skipdb = true # Do not look in the database for logged cdrs, ask rater directly
+Can be internal, direct rater address or the address of a balancer rpc_encoding = gob # Use json or gob for RPC encoding skipdb = true # Do not look in the database for logged cdrs, ask rater directly pseudo_prepaid = false # debit the call cost from user balance when getting the cost

    [scheduler]
    enabled = true # Start the schedule service